CPAP Side Effects

-Changes in air pressure caused by CPAP can block the flow of saliva and mucus-producing glands.
+CPAP can cause changes in air pressure that can block the flow of saliva and mucus-producing glands.
 This leads to dry nose and dry mouth.

 Lack of moisture in the nose can irritate and inflame nasal passages and tissues, causing nosebleeds.
-Dry mouth caused by lack of saliva may lead to scratchy throat, difficulty swallowing and overgrowth of bacteria which may cause bad breath and gum disease.
+Dry mouth from lack of saliva may lead to scratchy throat, difficulty swallowing and overgrowth of bacteria, which may cause bad breath and gum disease.

 Air swallowing, also called aerophagia, happens when pressurized air from the CPAP goes into the esophagus and belly instead of the airway and lungs.
 It can cause bloating and abdominal pain.

 Aerophagia can happen to anyone using a CPAP.
-It if happens regularly, you should talk to your medical provider.
-Sometimes aerophagia happens when the pressure setting on the CPAP machine is too high or too low or if a person swallows pressurized air from the CPAP mask.
+If it happens regularly, you should talk to your medical provider.
+Sometimes aerophagia happens when the pressure setting on the CPAP machine is too high or too low.

 Skin Redness, Sores and Inflammation